The Perfect Union of Church and State

 Our greatest resource is our collective spirits being aligned with God's Spirit, leading the world as God leads us!

-As the moral atmosphere in our country as been somewhat diminished over the last 50 years, and more hastily with each passing year, so has our global leadership and respect also waned.
+As the moral and spiritual atmosphere in our country as been somewhat diminished over the last 50 years, and more hastily with each passing year, so has our global leadership and respect also waned.

 Our country's traditional Christian way of thinking has served the world, inspiring us to become the peacekeeper and benefactor to so many people worldwide.